Colevy-Collins/Time_Keeper_HW8/time_keeper/documents/manual/user_manual.md

 This will run a test the simulate a user doing several actions with the app.
 You will see the app function on your screen as the test runs.
 Once done, you will see the results of the test.

+Note: The test can fail do to connections to FirBase or loading issues.